ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M2-intro-to-truffle/L1-background/index.md

 Additional reasons why developers might use Truffle to build their dapps include the following...

-- Built-in support for compiling, deploying and linking your contract</li>
+- Built-in support for compiling, deploying and linking your contract
-- An automated contract testing framework built on Mocha and Chai</li>
+- An automated contract testing framework built on Mocha and Chai
-- A built-in console that allows you to directly interact with your compiled contracts</li>
+- A built-in console that allows you to directly interact with your compiled contracts

 This is just scratching the surface; as you’ll see when we dive-in, the Truffle Suite and the broader tooling ecosystem makes your life as a dapp developer both productive and fun!